Ashish-Surve/Comparison_Segmentation_models/README.md

 # Segmentation Comparision tool
-This tools helps us to compare diffrent segmentation models in small amount of time.
+This tools helps us to compare different segmentation models.

 Brief comparsion of segmentation models.
 Trained on collab for car/vehicle segmentation.